opencdms/surface/docs/source/installation.rst

 https://www.virtualbox.org/wiki/Downloads
 Initial Setup/Updates - minimal machine specifications(for testing not production)
-System Information:(if using a VM you can use these specs) Main Memory:
+System Information:(if using a VM you can use these specs)

+Main Memory:
-4 GB (min)
+4 GB (minimum requirement)
-16 GB (servers)
+16 GB
 Disk storage:
-25 GB (min)
+25 GB (minimum requirement)
-100 GB (servers)
+100 GB
 CPU cores:
-4 (min)
+4 (minimum requirement)
-8 (servers)
+8

-Update, Upgrade and Packages
+S.U.R.F.A.C.E.
+CDMS installation involves the following steps

+Step 1 - Install Ubuntu 20.04.5 (Focal Fossa) on your machine(virtual or otherwise)

+Step 2 - Install, Update and Upgrade basic packages

 $ sudo apt update
 $ sudo apt upgrade

-ASIDE - Virtual machine users may want to install openssh.
-Continue setup via ssh by following commands below sudo apt install openssh-server sudo systemctl status ssh ctrl + C sudo ufw allow ssh
+*ASIDE* - Virtual machine users may want to install openssh to enable easier.
+For example using putty to ssh into the machine to enable easier cut and paste of installation commands.
+Setup ssh by following the commands below:

+sudo apt install openssh-server sudo systemctl status ssh ctrl + C sudo ufw allow ssh

 BACK TO SURFACE INSTALLATION

-STEP 1 - Install important pre-requisities
+STEP 3 - Install important pre-requisities

 $ sudo apt install build-essential gcc make perl dkms curl
 $ sudo apt install git

-Prerequisites (installation steps linked below and outlined in steps to follow)
+FYI - Documentation on Prerequisites needed for installation steps are linked below

 Docker:
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04
 Docker-Compose:
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04

 PostgreSQL:(NOT NEEDED)
 https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart

-Step 2 - Docker Installation
+Step 4 - Docker Installation

 Update and Prerequisite Packages:
 $ sudo apt update
 $ sudo apt install apt-transport-https ca-certificates curl software-properties-common

 Add the GPG key for the official Docker repository
 $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

 Add the Docker repository to APT sources:
 $ sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu focal stable"

 Make sure you are about to install from the Docker repo instead of the default Ubuntu repo:
 $ apt-cache policy docker-ce

 Install Docker
 $ sudo apt install docker-ce
 $ sudo systemctl status docker ctrl+c

 Setting docker to run without sudo:
 $ sudo usermod -aG docker ${USER}
 $ su - ${USER}
 $ groups

-PLEASE NOTE - for some reason during the installation process(my experience) we had to run these commands repeatedly to make sure that “docker” was a user within “groups”.
+PLEASE NOTE - for some reason during our first installation process we had to run these commands repeatedly to make sure that “docker” was a user within “groups”.
 When you run the “groups” command if “docker” is not listed some of the following installation steps failed so we had to run these commands again to ensure that “docker” was displayed under “groups”.
 I do not know why this was happening.

 (VM) Restart your Virtual Machine(If you are running a VM)